How much would Colin Kaepernick cost the Seahawks?

 Quarterback Colin Kaepernick made his only official team visit this week, meeting with the Seattle Seahawks on Wednesday.

 The Seahawks' interest in Kaepernick makes sense on a number of different levels.
-They need a more proven backup than Trevone Boykin, especially after Russell Wilson suffered three different injuries last year.
+They need a more proven backup than Trevone Boykin, especially after Russell Wilson suffered three different injuries last season.
 Kaepernick has the second-lowest interception rate in NFL history and has the athleticism to be a factor in the run game should Wilson go down.

 But ultimately, whether a deal gets done or not will likely come down to cost.

-There are potentially three different options here:
+There are potentially three options here:

 1. A minimum salary benefit deal